Sojourner–Douglass College: Administration

-Charles Simmons PhD, was the institution's first and only president.
+Charles Simmons was the institution's first and only president.
 In 2013, he was recognized "for a lifetime of dedication to reducing inequalities" at the Second Annual Symposium on the Social Determinants of Health.

 Academics

 Sojourner–Douglass College's bachelor's degree programs were geared toward adult learners.
 S-DC also offered a master's degree in applied social science.
 It was accredited by the Maryland Higher Education Commission.

 Campuses

 Satellite campuses were located in other areas in Maryland (Annapolis, Cambridge, Salisbury, Owings Mills, and Lanham) as well as in Nassau, Bahamas.

 On September 23, 2016, the former main campus, in Baltimore, suffered a two-alarm fire, with heavy smoke and moderate fire on the third floor.
 The fire took about 30 minutes to get under control.
 No injuries were reported, as the building had been unoccupied since the college closed in 2015.